Increased personal tax rates for high-income earners

-The marginal increase in personal tax rates for high income earners as announced in Budget 2015 will take effect this year for the Year of Assessment (YA) 2017.
-The revised rates are applicable on income earned in 2016.
+The marginal increase in personal tax rates for high-income earners as announced in Budget 2015 has taken effect from Year of Assessment (YA) 2017.
+The revised rates are applicable on income earned in 2017 onwards.
 Singapore’s tax policy has always aimed at retaining its competitiveness in the region.
-Singapore has successfully attracted investment dollars and multi nationals from around the world through its strategic tax regime.
+Singapore has successfully attracted investment dollars and multinationals from around the world through its strategic tax regime.

 In its jubilee year, the government, in an attempt to raise its tax revenue to support its massive funding programs complementing its economic restructuring efforts, announced a marginal upward revision to the Singapore personal tax rates.
 Effectively, from the income year 2016 onwards, a highest personal tax rate of 22% is chargeable for annual income in excess of S$320,000.
 The taxpayers whose annual chargeable income is more than S$160,000 will be impacted by the marginal increase in rates.
 Prior to the change, the maximum rate for chargeable income in excess of S$320,000 was 20%.